 Views from the public were fed into Phase 2 of the Board's work through some responses from the Citizens' Panel surveys on Council performance.
 Phase 3 offers scope for considerable public engagement.
-This could be gathered:
+This can be gathered:

 - from the public generally through the Citizens' Panel, new digital tools and through social media; - from representative groups within the community such as community councils, or other groups; - from those affected by the services being reviewed.
-This will be especially important for understanding the impacts of any change proposed and the values give a commitment to hear voices that are not normally heard. - 4.20 To support the Board to develop public engagement on redesign it is proposed that Group Leaders plus the Chair and Vice Chair of the Board work with officers to consider this in more depth and with proposals to come to the Board once the reviews for 2016/17 are identified. - 4.21 In addition, the Board will consider the recommendations from the Commission on Highland Democracy, which will also engage the public.
+This will be especially important for understanding the impacts of any change proposed and the values give a commitment to hear voices that are not normally heard. - 4.20 The Board will consider proposals for engagement in September to support the reviews identified for 2016/17. - 4.21 In addition, the Board will consider the reports from the Commission on Highland Democracy in later phases of its work, which will also engage the public as reported separately to the Council.